seL4/website/About/FAQ.md

 see after configuration is done.
 So a quick way of figuring out if something is in the proof input or not is checking if the contents of that file change if you make a change to the source you're wondering about.
 You don't need the prover for this, and only parts of the seL4 build environment setup.
+The GitHub CI setup for seL4 pull requests contains a preprocess check that shows which verification-relevant code has changed.

 The top-level proof makes statements about the behaviour of all of the kernel entry points, which we enumerate once manually in the proof.
 The prover reads in